 The Company's exposure to interest rate risk relates to its ability to earn interest income on cash balances at variable rates and its short-term deposits at prescribed market rates.
-The fair value of the Company's cash and cash equivalents are not significantly affected by changes in short-term interest rates.
+The fair value of the Company's cash is not significantly affected by changes in short-term interest rates.
 The income earned from bank accounts and short-term deposits is subject to movements in interest rates.